-Incumbent tools do not instill confidence in employees and as a result, hotlines are only used by less than 11% of the small number of people that do report workplace misconduct.
+Incumbent tools do not instill confidence in employees and as a result, hotlines are only used by less than 11% of the small number of people that do report workplace bullying.
 Essentially, hotlines are helping to perpetuate the problem rather than fix it.

-Our own research shows that company stakeholders understand the importance of a speak up culture, but we also find that employees do not think enough is being done to support that.
+Our own research shows that company stakeholders understand the importance of a speak-up culture, but we also find that employees do not think enough is being done to support that.
 Furthermore, if movements like MeToo and BLM have shown us anything it’s that employee patience has run out and there is a growing appetite to fight for accountability out in the public domain – on social media and in the press.